Demystifying Network Foundation Models: Embedding space linear transformation.

 \section{Embedding space linear transformation.}

 Inspired by \citet{ethayarajh-etal-2019-towards}, we designed an experiment to evaluate the linear transformation of the embedding space in networking foundation models.
-We used the same networking dataset as in \autoref{sec:exogenous}, where we use network traffic with a certain Congestion Control algorithm, AQM, and crosstraffic as a baseline $E_{Base}$, and the similar traffic with a different Congestion Control algorithm, AQM, and crosstraffic as $E_{CC}$, $E_{AQM}$, and $E_{Cross}$ respectively.
-We also define $E_{All}$ as a similar network traffic with all the different Congestion Control algorithms, AQMs, and crosstraffic from the baseline.
+We used the same networking datasets as in \autoref{sec:exogenous}, where we use network traffic with a certain Congestion Control algorithm, AQM policy, and crosstraffic patterns for the baseline $E_{Base}$, and similar kind of traffic but with a different Congestion Control algorithm, AQM policy, and crosstraffic pattern for $E_{CC}$, $E_{AQM}$, and $E_{Cross}$ respectively.
+We also define $E_{All}$ for the network traffic with all the different Congestion Control algorithms, AQM policies, and crosstraffic patterns from the baseline.